 The Home of Horseracing Trust has been formed with the objective of raising funds for a National Heritage Centre in the heart of Newmarket, the ‘Headquarters’ of British horseracing.

-The project involves the restoration and sympathetic adaption of the historic Palace House and Stables site, built by Charles II and reputed to be the oldest racing stables in the country.
+The project involves the restoration and sympathetic adaption of the historic Palace House and Stables site, built by Charles II and reputed to be the oldest racing stables examine right over here now in the country.
 The project will create or enable:

 We would like to thank all our supporters to date, including the Heritage Lottery Fund and a number of private charitable trusts and foundations as we have now reached the £15 million mark, which enables us to get on with awarding the contract once the tenders have been returned and building work to start on site in autumn.
 Although we are past the all-important £15 million marker this is the minimum we needed to raise to fund the project and we are continuing to fundraise to ensure that we can, as a truly national heritage centre, provide the visitor with the very best displays and experience possible.
 For further information please contact the Project Coordinator by email: firstname.lastname@example.org, or by phone on 01638 667333 (ext.
 12).